bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/README.md

 Name at least three things that an operating system is responsible for handling?

+1) Interaction with hardware through the OS (printer, keyboard, mouse, ect...)

+2) Executes software made for that OS (applications on your machine)

+3) Resource management (gpu, cpu, memory/RAM)

 ## Challenge 2

 Write a program in C, `lsls.c`, that prints out a directory listing for the